jw2249a/2017-bayes-audit/2017-code/README.md

 contest.
 (Either by mistake, with an overvote, or intentionally when it is allowed, as for approval voting.)

-Thus, a vote is a **sequence** of selections.
-Possibly of zero length, possibly of length one, possibly of length greater than one.
-With plurality voting, the sequence is of length one for a valid selection, but it may be of length zero (an undervote) or of length greater than one (an overvote).
+Thus, a vote is a **set** of selections.
+Possibly empty, possibly of size one, possibly of greater size.
+With plurality voting, the set is of size one for a valid selection, but it may be of size zero (an undervote) or of sizegreater than one (an overvote).

 Implementation note: Within Python, we represent a vote as a tuple, such as

-    ()               for the empty sequence
+    ()               for the empty set

     ("AliceJones",)  a vote with only one selection

     ("AliceJones", "+BobSmith")  a vote with two selections, one of which is a write-in for Bob Smith.

-Implementation note: Within a json file, a vote is represented as a comma-separated string of selection ids:

-    ""               for the empty sequence

-    "AliceJones"     a vote with one selections, for AliceJones

-    "AliceJones,+BobSmith"  a vote with two selections,
-                     one for Alice Jones and one for Bob Smith
+We use a Python tuple rather than a Python set, since the tuple is hashable.
+But the intent is to represent a set, not a sequence.
+To that end, the default order of a vote is with the selids sorted into increasing order (as strings).

 ### File formats